Datt1994/DPTagTextView/README.md

 $ brew install carthage
 ```

-To integrate `DPOTPView` into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `DPTagTextView` into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "Datt1994/DPTagTextView"